sharwell/developer.rackspace.com/src/docs/cloud-monitoring/getting-started/index.rst

 Quickstart for Cloud Monitoring
 ===============================

-Cloud Monitoring helps you keep a keen eye on all of your resources; from web sites to web servers, routers, load balancers, and more.
+Cloud Monitoring helps you keep a keen eye on all of your resources.
+You can monitor activity on websites, web servers, routers, load balancers, and more.

 Concepts
 ========